 But there are some substantive and well-founded concerns about the plan.
 For example, we do not believe the compensation fund is fair for the vast majority of GM’s victims.
 The Feinberg plan falls far short of the requirements for an adequate compensation plan.
 Some objections to the plan include:

-• There are legitimate against GM involving defective ignition switches where the air bags did deploy.
-Even the death of would not be covered by the proposed plan.
+- There are legitimate claims against GM involving defective ignition switches where the air bags did deploy.
+Even the death of Brooke Melton would not be covered by the proposed plan.
 That is totally unacceptable.

-• The proposed plan gives Ken Feinberg unbridled control over .
-He would have the sole discretion to accept or reject .
+- The proposed plan gives Ken Feinberg unbridled control over claims.
+He would have the sole discretion to accept or reject claims.

-• There are some good features of the plan: paying pre-bankruptcy , and paying those that were settled before the truth came out about GM’s covering up a known defect that had killed and injured hundreds for more than a decade.
+- There are some good features of the plan: paying pre-bankruptcy claims, and paying thoseclaims that were settled before the truth came out about GM’s covering up a known defect that had killed and injured hundreds for more than a decade.

-• Finally, this is a voluntary plan.
-Unless GM changes its strategy, which is contrary to the automaker’s public to do “right” by persons with pre-bankruptcy and by those persons who had settled their before GM’s ignition switch defect and cover-up came to light, this fund won’t work.
+- Finally, this is a voluntary plan.
+Unless GM changes its litigation strategy, which is contrary to the automaker’s public claims to do “right” by persons with pre-bankruptcy claims and by those persons who had settled their claims before GM’s ignition switch defect and cover-up came to light, this fund won’t work.
 It’s contrary to “doing right” to force those claimants into the Feinberg plan.

 Ms. Barra has made several statements that indicate the threat of the bankruptcy court order will be used to force victims’ families into the compensation fund.
 That shouldn’t be allowed to happen.